muncjack/tools/zoom/README.md

 2. create the Packages file needed for a depo location

-3. (not yet ) self update maybe, I may just add a user message to let them know the is a new version .....
+3. self update is included

 ### Howto install